 If your nerve damage was directly related to your employment, you should receive medical treatment related to the damage through workers’ compensation.
 This includes any necessary surgery or physical therapy that you may require.

 It can be difficult to prove that a nerve injury occurred at work or developed over time because of work-related activities.
 However, an experienced workers’ compensation lawyer can help you gather the evidence you need to prove your case, even if the insurance company has denied your claim.
-Call Jim Glaser Law today or fill out our form to get the legal help you need.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.